Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Malvaceae >>> Sphaeralcea ambigua

 Sphaeralcea ambigua

-Photographed in the Hedgepeth Hills, Glendale, Arizona, March 2003.
+Photographed in the Hedgepeth Hills, Glendale, Arizona, USA, March 2003.

 SHRUBBY: Woody portions mostly restricted to crown; plants become very inconspicuous after drought or hard winter frosts.
 Usually less than 1 meter tall.